santiagomarc/silvercare-web/README.md

-# 🏥 SilverCare Web Application
+# 🏥 SilverCare - SMART COMPANION FOR SENIORS

 **A comprehensive healthcare management ecosystem designed to bridge the gap between independent elderly living and proactive caregiving.**